jamesdanielwhitford/replit.github.io/tutorials/38-3D-rendering-with-threejs.md

 ```
 Here we've created a new loader object, and we've also created a variable `fileName` with the path to the soda can model to load.
 We also have a variable `model` that will hold the loaded model, which we can manipulate later.

 Now for the actual loading code.
 We'll use the `load` method of the loader.
-Add the following lines to the `script.js` file, below the code we've just added:s
+Add the following lines to the `script.js` file, below the code we've just added:

 ```javascript
 loader.load(fileName, function (gltf) {